Galvanized Napkin Ring

 The problem with the charger is that while its INTENDED use is to go UNDER a plate (as the base of a place setting, for decorative purposes), the very nature of it looking like a plate lends it to possible misuse as a plate or serving platter that people might use to put food directly on for serving.

-This is a significant problem with lead levels as high as I found on this napkin ring for the following reasons:
+This is a significant problem with Lead levels as high as I found on this napkin ring for the following reasons:

-- It’s possible to have quite a variation of lead levels in galvanized items [so the charger levels might even be higher than what I found the napkin ring].
+- It’s possible to have quite a variation of Lead levels in galvanized items (so the charger levels might even be higher than what I found the napkin ring).

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing this work.

 Please let me know if you have any questions.